iKenndac/new-blog/content/posts/2024-05-13-vision-pro-eu-early-adopter.md

 What I'm *not* having fun with is the region restrictions for the App Store - you can only use a US Apple ID to make purchases, which means I don't get my apps or my Apple TV/Music/Arcade subscription.
 I *really* don't want to buy everything again, and I'm very hesitant to buy new things since (presumably) this restriction will be lifted soon once they start selling these things internationally, and my US Apple ID will no longer be needed.
 It was suggested to me that adding the US Apple ID as a family member via Family Sharing would work, and while it *appears* to have worked and the UI on both accounts is adamant that I should have access to everything, in practice nothing is actually working.
 Perhaps it's due to the different billing regions.

-As a non-US resident, getting this up-and-running has been very much an "it takes a village" affair — getting help with finding that Visibly service for my prescription, then a friend willing to let me ship the lenses to them and forward them along when they were late, then another friend to order me a Developer Strap, then *another* friend helping me with a US billing address to set up a US Apple ID to download apps.
+As a non-US resident, getting this up-and-running has been very much an "it takes a village" affair — getting help with finding that Visibly service for my prescription (thank you various folks in The Slack™), then a friend willing to let me ship the lenses to them and forward them along when they were late (thank you Sam & M), then another friend to order me a Developer Strap (thank you Dave), then *another* friend helping me with a US billing address (thank you Michael) to set up a US Apple ID to download apps.

 And the TWO HUNDRED DOLLAR face adapters aren't even fully light-proof!
-(Sorry, I'm particularly baffled at how expensive these are and how they don't actually do their job properly)
+(Sorry to keep bringing it up — I'm particularly baffled at how expensive these are and how they don't actually do their job properly.)

 ### Initial Conclusion

-The fundamentals of this thing are really strong, I think.
-Sure, the whole experience is a bit empty at times due to holes in the software — both first- and third-party — but I'm pretty blown away by the whole thing.
+The fundamentals of the Vision Pro are really strong, I think.
+Sure, the whole experience is a bit empty at times due to holes in the software — both first- and third-party — but I'm pretty blown away by the whole experience.
 Well, my wife calls my visionOS Persona "Creepy Daniel" and the virtual Mac display feature is less sharp than I'd like.
 It *is* a very young product, after all.

 <img width="300" src="/pictures/vision-pro-initial-impressions/creepy-daniel.jpg" /> \\
 *"Creepy Daniel"*
 {:.center}

-I'm fully aware that at a $$$ level this thing isn't worth it.
-As a user, I've spent $3500 to sit in a chair in my pyjamas and play games on a PC in the next room.
+I'm fully aware that at a $$$ level the Vision Pro isn't worth it and it won't be a good investment in pure RoI terms.
+It's not replacing my laptop for work or whatever, and as a user, I've basically spent $3500 to sit in a chair in my pyjamas and play games on a PC in the next room.
 As a developer, I'm going to get *no* customers for my current set of apps.

 However, I want to learn 3D programming, and I want to explore the ideas I've had for my apps in a spatial environment like this.
 Sometimes, learning and trying new things can be their own justification, money be damned.